Click here to read the welcome back letter from Principal Danyelle Ramsey.

 CLC: College, Life and Career Counseling

-Student Life Team: Includes the offices of Campus Ministry, Christian Service, Diversity, Equity and Inclusion, Student Leadership and Activities, and Presidential Character and Leadership Academy
+Student Life Team: Includes the offices of Campus Ministry, Christian Service, Equity and Community Engagement, Student Leadership and Activities, and Presidential Character and Leadership Academy

 S4S Fundraiser: Students for Students fundraiser is our largest fundraiser of the year.
 Each student is asked to raise a minimum of $150.00.

-Freshman and Sophomore students will receive a Central Catholic planner and a Ram Dress polo on Orientation Day.
+All Freshman and Transfer students will receive a Central Catholic Ram Dress polo on the first day of school.
+All students will receive their planner on the first day.

 Due to varying course requirements, we recommend that you have the following supplies as a minimum for all courses: